simongui/simongui.github.io/_posts/2024-08-08-coordinated-omission.markdown

 _Figure 1.
 Corrected for Coordinated Omission vs Uncorrected Data._

 ![](https://redhatperf.github.io/post/coordinated-omission/coordinated-omission-blocked-wait-time.png)
 _Figure 2.
-How many tools not correcting for Coordinated Omission report Cumulative Wait Times._
+How many tools not correcting for Coordinated Omission report response times._

 ![](https://redhatperf.github.io/post/coordinated-omission/coordinated-omission-cumulative-wait-time.png)
 _Figure 3.
-Actual Cumulative Wait Time experienced by users._
+Actual response times experienced by users._

 The bugs that cause this kind of vulnerability are subtle and common but as you can see in _Figure 1, 2 and 3_ the results are not subtle at all and have a signifigant impact on the results and will influence how you make your decisions.